Q: What is REACH Challenge?

-A: No. When you register for REACH Challenge, you get instant access to the entire Toolkit.
-You do not need to know exactly which students will be on a team at that time.
+A: No. When you register for REACH Challenge, you do not need to know exactly which students will be on a team at that time.
 Registration simply gives access to the Toolkit and your ITEEA dashboard to create your team's roster whenever you are ready to do so, prior to your final submission.

 Q: Who owns the Intellectual Property of the team’s invention?

 A: Each team retains its intellectual property over their submission.
 By submitting for the REACH Challenge, teams grant ITEEA permission to publish the submission, in whole or part, in conjunction with any publication or event noting, commenting on or discussing the ITEEA REACH Challenge participants.
 In any such publication, credit shall be given to the team as provided on the TEAM ROSTER.